Ny-Tsiky/GEPPETO-OFC/README.md

 ```

 ## Notes
-This is an early version of the code intended for researchers or developers familiar with MATLAB.
+This is an early version of the code.

 Compatibility with other platforms (macOS Intel, Windows, Linux) is planned and will require different compilation instructions.